The Sacred Flame (1929 film)

-The Sacred Flame is a 1929 film directed by Archie Mayo, starring Pauline Frederick and Conrad Nagel, and based on a 1928 Broadway play of the same title by Somerset Maugham.
+The Sacred Flame is a 1929 sound (All-Talking) film directed by Archie Mayo, starring Pauline Frederick and Conrad Nagel, and based on a 1928 Broadway play of the same title by Somerset Maugham.
 It is now considered a lost film.
 Two years later Warner Brothers remade the film in German The Sacred Flame.
 In 1935, a second remake The Right to Live, was made, starring Colin Clive and George Brent.